All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

-Retatrutide Nausea: Management Strategies That Work
+Retatrutide Nausea: Management Tips

 Nausea is the most common side effect of retatrutide, occurring in approximately 20-30% of trial participants at the 12mg dose, with most cases being mild to moderate and improving over time.
-If you are starting retatrutide or planning to, understanding why nausea happens and having a clear management strategy will make the experience significantly more tolerable.
+If you're starting retatrutide or planning to, understanding why nausea happens and having a clear management strategy will make the experience significantly more tolerable.
 The good news is that for the vast majority of patients, nausea is a temporary hurdle rather than a permanent companion.

 Why Retatrutide Causes Nausea